 Step 2: Generate API key

-Generate an API key to your newly created data sources by following the Generate the API key for your data source section in this guide.
+Generate an API key to your newly created data sources by following this guide.

 Step 3: Create a Zap in Zapier

 In this example we'll be creating a Zap that will push a new Contact from Agile CRM to Mapsly's Contact object.
 You may create Zaps with your data sources by following these exact steps: